vigou3/emacs-modified-macos/content/_index.md

 ---
 title: Emacs Modified for macOS
 description: GNU Emacs.
-Ready for R and LaTeX
+Ready for R and LaTeX.
 ---

 # Presentation